mwilliamson/mammoth.js/README.md

 ### CLI

-You can convert docx files by passing the path to the docx file and the output file.
+You can convert .docx files by passing the path to the .docx file and the output file.
 For instance:

     mammoth document.docx output.html